Katherine Dayton

 Director & Owner

-Katherine’s commitment to VISIONS emerged in 1996 as a leader in the Dominican Republic.
-She has also led programs on the Montana Blackfeet Reservation, Peru, Nicaragua and Ecuador, and she served as Latin America Coordinator before becoming owner and Director in 2009.
+Katherine’s commitment to VISIONS began in 1996, when she served as a leader in the Dominican Republic.
+Since then, she has led programs on the Montana Blackfeet Reservation and in Peru, Nicaragua, and Ecuador.
+She later served as Latin America Coordinator before becoming the organization’s owner and Director in 2009.

-Katherine earned undergraduate degrees in Environmental Studies and Policy Studies at Dickinson College, PA, where she also played Varsity basketball.
-She took a junior year to study conservation and social issues in Venezuela and Costa Rica.
-She later earned an MBA from the University of Montana, with a thesis on corporate social responsibility.
-Before joining VISIONS full-time in 2007, Katherine worked with a start-up tech firm and also did contract work for environmental nonprofits.
+Katherine earned undergraduate degrees in Environmental Studies and Policy Studies from Dickinson College in Pennsylvania, where she also played varsity basketball.
+She spent her junior year studying conservation and social issues in Venezuela and Costa Rica, and later earned an MBA from the University of Montana, with a thesis focused on corporate social responsibility.
+Before joining VISIONS full-time in 2007, Katherine worked with a start-up tech firm and completed contract work for environmental nonprofits.

 Recent blog posts